 On September 30, 2020, we extended and amended our existing trade accounts receivable securitization facility provided to Arch Receivable Company, LLC, a special-purpose entity that is a wholly owned subsidiary of Arch Resources ("Arch Receivable") (the "Securitization Facility"), which supports the issuance of letters of credit and requests for cash advances.
 The amendment to the Securitization Facility reduced the facility size from \$160 million to \$110 million and extended the maturity date to September 29, 2023.
-For further information regarding the Securitization Facility see Note 12, "Debt and Financing Arrangements" to the Condensed Consolidated Financial Statements.
+For further information regarding the Securitization Facility see Note 11, "Debt and Financing Arrangements" to the Condensed Consolidated Financial Statements.

 On September 30, 2020, we amended the senior secured inventory-based revolving credit facility in an aggregate principal amount of \$50 million (the "Inventory Facility") with Regions Bank ("Regions") as administrative agent and collateral agent, as lender and swingline lender (in such capacities, the "Lender") and as letter of credit issuer.
-Availability under the Inventory Facility is subject to a borrowing base consisting of (i) 85% of the net orderly liquidation value of eligible coal inventory, plus (ii) the lesser of (x) 85% of the net orderly liquidation value of eligible parts and supplies inventory and (y) 35% of the amount determined pursuant to clause (i), plus (iii) 100% of our Eligible Cash (defined in the Inventory Facility), subject to reduction for reserves imposed by Regions.
+Availability under the Inventory Facility is subject to a borrowing base consisting of (i) 85% of the net orderly liquidation value of eligible coal inventory, plus (ii) the lesser of (x) 85% of the net orderly liquidation value of eligible parts and supplies inventory and (y) 35% of the amount determined pursuant to clause (i), plus (iii) 100% of our Eligible

+Cash (defined in the Inventory Facility), subject to reduction for reserves imposed by Regions.
 The amendment of the Inventory Facility extended the maturity date to September 29, 2023, eliminated the provision that accelerated maturity of the facility upon falling below a specified level of liquidity, and reduced the minimum liquidity requirement from \$175 million to \$100 million.
 Additionally, the amendment includes provisions that reduce the advance rates for coal inventory and parts and supplies, depending on liquidity.
 During the second quarter of 2021, we entered into an amendment to temporarily suspend certain of the Liquidity requirements within the existing facility through the filing of the September 2021 borrowing base.
-For further information regarding the Inventory Facility, see Note 12, "Debt and Financing Arrangements" to the Condensed Consolidated Financial Statements.
+For further information regarding the Inventory Facility, see Note 11, "Debt and Financing Arrangements" to the Condensed Consolidated Financial Statements.

 On July 2, 2020, the West Virginia Economic Development Authority (the "Issuer") issued \$53.1 million aggregate principal amount of Solid Waste Disposal Facility Revenue Bonds (Arch Resources Project), Series 2020 (the "Tax Exempt Bonds") pursuant to an Indenture of Trust dated as of June 1, 2020 (the "Indenture of Trust") between the Issuer and Citibank, N.A., as trustee (the "Trustee").
 As a follow-on to our \$53.1 million offering, on March 4, 2021, the Issuer issued an additional \$45.0 million in Series 2021 Tax Exempt Bonds.
 The proceeds of the Tax Exempt Bonds are loaned to us as we make qualifying expenditures pursuant to a Loan Agreement dated as of June 1, 2020, as supplemented by a First Amendment to the Loan Agreement dated March 1, 2021 (collectively, the "Loan Agreement"), each between the Issuer and us.
 The Tax Exempt Bonds are payable solely from payments to be made by us under the Loan Agreement as evidenced by a Note from us to the Trustee.
-The proceeds of the Tax Exempt Bonds were used to finance certain costs of the acquisition, construction, reconstruction, and equipping of solid waste disposal facilities at our Leer South development, and for capitalized interest and certain costs related to issuance of the Tax Exempt Bonds.
-As of June 30, 2021, we have received \$91.0 million of the total Tax Exempt Bonds proceeds.
-The remaining \$7.1 million is held in trust and is recorded on our balance sheet as restricted cash.
-The remainder of the funds will be released as qualified expenditures are made.
-For further information regarding the Tax Exempt Bonds, see Note 12, "Debt and Financing Arrangements" to the Condensed Consolidated Financial Statements.
+The proceeds of the Tax Exempt Bonds were used to finance certain costs of the acquisition, construction, reconstruction, and equipping of solid waste disposal facilities at our Leer South development, and for capitalized interest and certain costs related to the issuance of the Tax Exempt Bonds.
+As of September 30, 2021, the Company has utilized the total Tax Exempt Bond proceeds.
+For further information regarding the Tax Exempt Bonds, see Note 11, "Debt and Financing Arrangements" to the Condensed Consolidated Financial Statements.